TheBotiverse/Botiverse/README.md

 ### 🏮 Demo
 No demo is available yet for the Theorizer; you may check the example in the `Examples` folder.

+## 🌆 Models and Preprocessors
+Most could be indepdendently used in any task; please consult the relevant section of the [documentation](https://botiverse.readthedocs.io/en/latest/) and the `Examples` folder.